Canadian Immigration , The Enormous Immigrants in the Departure Room.

 For instance, the federal government’s concern that racism and violence against colored populations are normalizing is shown in Canada’s recent appointment of a representative to oppose the rise in Islamophobia.
 But it does not address the country’s historical bigotry against its founding citizens.

 First of all, the terminology used to discuss immigration to Canada needs to be changed.
-Ottawa needs to start treating immigration and immigrants differently as a labor supply issue.
+Ottawa needs to start treating Canadian immigration requirements for Pakistan and immigrants differently as a labor supply issue.
 It’s not a numbers game; immigration is a human right.
 It must benefit both the migrant and the receiving nation.

 Last but not least, any immigration strategy must include measures to not only economically compensate immigrants but also socially protect them.
 As a nation that prides itself on being multicultural, immigration policy must take addressing racism and racial relations seriously.

-Immigration cannot be limited to reaching goals and numbers.
+Canadian immigration requirements for Pakistan cannot be limited to reaching goals and numbers.
 This is not a factory opportunity.
-In the end, we are working with people and families who have their own dreams and ambitions for Canada.
+In the end, we are working with people and families who have their dreams and ambitions for Canada.
 The last thing somebody looking to start a new life in a new country wants is for racial discrimination to undermine their expectations.

 How can we assist you?